Vyral/base-template/_posts/2025-04-25-tulsa-looks-good-on-mayfest.md

 ## **Tulsa Mayfest 2025: A Golden Celebration of Art, Music & Community**

 Tulsa is buzzing with anticipation for one of its most beloved traditions — **Tulsa Mayfest 2025**.
 This year marks the 52nd anniversary of the event, and it promises to be more vibrant, creative, and family-friendly than ever.
-We caught up with **Julie Carson**, this year's Honorary Chair of Mayfest, to hear all about what's in store, and trust us, you won’t want to miss a single moment!
+We caught up with **Julie Carson**, this year’s Honorary Chair of Mayfest, to hear all about what’s in store, and trust us, you won’t want to miss a single moment!

 ### What to Expect at Mayfest 2025

-With the exciting theme **"Stay Gold"**, inspired by the Tony Award-winning *Outsiders* musical (based on the iconic novel by S.E.
-Hinton, a University of Tulsa alumna), this year's Mayfest pays tribute to Tulsa’s rich artistic and literary roots.
+With the exciting theme **“Stay Gold”**, inspired by the Tony Award-winning *Outsiders* musical (based on the iconic novel by S.E.
+Hinton, a University of Tulsa alumna), this year’s Mayfest pays tribute to Tulsa’s rich artistic and literary roots.

 ### More Than Just a Festival

-Mayfest is more than just a weekend event — it's a celebration of **Tulsa’s artistic spirit, community generosity**, and the city’s commitment to inclusivity and creativity.
+Mayfest is more than just a weekend event — it’s a celebration of **Tulsa’s artistic spirit, community generosity**, and the city’s commitment to inclusivity and creativity.
 With over 300 volunteers and free admission, it’s clear this event is powered by passion and purpose.

 **Free shuttle parking** is available from the OSU-Tulsa lot, making it easy to access downtown without the stress of finding a spot.
 And don’t forget to bring your appetite — local food trucks and carnival-style bites will be ready to fuel your fun.